justaszie/Bikeshare-Analysis/README.md

 WHERE num_station_names_per_ID > 1
 ORDER BY num_station_names_per_ID DESC, start_station_id ASC, num_rides_per_name DESC
 ```
-- Looking at cases where 1 name is associated with multiple ID (and number of rides associated with each ID)
+- Looking at cases where 1 name is associated with multiple IDs (and the number of rides associated with each ID)
 ```sql
 SELECT * FROM
 (